yeozhenhao/Angels_Mortals_Matching_algorithm/README.md

 **Output CSV** will have the same columns but no header.\
 Players will be arranged such that for each player row in the output .csv file, his/her Angel is in the row above and his/her Mortal is in the row below.

-### Automatically transpose with transpose_for_bot.py
-**transpose_for_bot.py** is a script I created to help transpose the orignal output .csv from the Angels & Mortals Matching algorithm.

-Running **transpose_for_bot.py** will re-export the output .csv file with assigned Angels & Mortals for each player, so the .csv can be used directly as input for my other Python app ***"Telegram Dual Bots for Angels & Mortals"***.

-This file is not necessary in the running of the Matching algorithm.

-#### How to use it
-1. Rename output .csv from Matching algorithm as **"1.csv"**, and leave it in the root folder.
-2. Run **transpose_for_bot.py**, and a new "Final Player List.csv" should be created with the assigned Angels & Mortals for each player.

 ### If you're looking for the Angels & Mortals Telegram Bot
 Please see my other Python repository here:\